 |Total in %||100,00|

-What the Greeks are doing well according to culturally diverse employees in the Netherlands (Dutch are the major group).
+According to the employees in the Netherlands (Dutch was the major group).

 -… they are well willing.
 Especially if you show them the same respect.
-I do think that we can learn something from this in (some) divisions within our Org in NL
+I do think that we can learn something from this in (some) divisions within our Org in the Netherlands

 – They achieve their goals